Clazex/HollowKnight.GodSeekerPlus/README.md

   + **No Nail Attack**: Disable normal nail attack.
   + **No Nail Damage**: Remove damage from nail attacks, including nail arts.
   + **No Spell Damage**: Remove damage from spells, including Sharp Shadow.

-- **Visual**:
-  + **More Pantheon Caps**: Enable the unused no hit cap for Pantheons 1 to 4, and add a new special effect for all pantheons indicating completed once no hit with all bindings.
-  + **No Fury Effect**: Remove the red effect around the screen when the Fury of Fallen is activated.
-  + **No Low Health Effect**: Remove all low health related effects.

 - **Miscellaneous**
   + **Aggressive GC**: Force resource unloading and garbage collecting on every scene trasition, may reduce memory usage but slow down loading.